offbynull/learn/Bioinformatics/input/input.md

 # K-mers

-A k-mer/(k-mer|kmer) is a subsequence of length k within some larger biological sequence (e.g. DNA or amino acid chain).
+A k-mer is a subsequence of length k within some larger biological sequence (e.g. DNA or amino acid chain).
 For example, in the DNA sequence `GAAATC`, the following k-mer's exist:

 | k | k-mers          |
 |---|-----------------|